-01 1110 0 The completion of this course, stadents will able to.
+er the et t the completion of this course, students will usic to.
 CO1 Apply the concept of work study and ergonomics for enhancement of industrial productivity.
 CO2 Analyse the work method and develop an improved work method.
 CO3 Find out the standard time of carrying out task under specified working conditions.
 CO4 Evaluate the job and rate the merit of the worker.
 CO5 Analyse the human factor engineering.